rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

     duration: 10000
 </pre>

-Create a new directory (package - tut1) where we can put the tutorial code.
+Create a new package `tut1` where we can put the tutorial code.
-We'll now create a JavaConfig file (Tut1Config.java) to describe our beans in the following manner:
+We'll now create a Java configuration file `Tut1Config.java` to describe our Spring beans in the following manner:

 <pre class="sourcecode java">
 package org.springframework.amqp.tutorials.tut1;